A comparison between Shapefit compression and Full-Modelling method with PyBird for DESI 2024 and beyond: Theory

 \subsection{\textsc{PyBird}}

-The Standard Perturbation Theory (SPT) for large-scale structures is widely used historically.
-Its redshift kernels \(Z_n\) were developed to capture the effect of redshift space distortion (see \citep{Bernardeau_2002} and references therein).
-However, the SPT model loses reliability around \(k = 0.1 h \mathrm{Mpc}^{-1}\).
-Building on this, \citep{Perko_2016} have derived the equations for the galaxy power spectrum within the EFTofLSS up to one-loop order
+Historically, the Standard Perturbation Theory (SPT) for large-scale structures is widely used.
+However, Ref.~\citep{Carrasco_2012} found the SPT model loses reliability around or even before \(k = 0.1 h \mathrm{Mpc}^{-1}\) when compared to nonlinear power spectrum from \textsc{CAMB} with \textsc{HaloFit} \citep{Smith_2003}.
+In comparison, the EFTofLSS model is consistent with the \textsc{HaloFit} power spectrum up to \(k = 0.25 h \mathrm{Mpc}^{-1}\).
+Ref.~\citep{Perko_2016} have derived the equations for the galaxy power spectrum within the EFTofLSS up to one-loop order